These addition subtraction centers contain task cards and work mats for free computation practice in your classroom.

 - 3-Digit addition with and without regrouping

 The materials provided are easily set up as an addition center, a subtraction center or a mixed practice center.

-Students draw a card, use their EXPO dry erase marker to solve the problem on the work mats and then record their answers on the recording sheet provided (if desired).
+Students draw a card and use their dry erase marker to solve the problem on the work mats.
+They can then record their answers on the recording sheet provided.

 Students each choose a different card and work their problems on the mats.
 You can instantly see the work and thinking of your students so you know what misunderstandings need addressed.
 Provide some immediate feedback and have them choose another card to check for understanding.

 You can download this complete set of addition centers & subtraction centers here:

 Need additional addition and subtraction practice?
 Try these worksheets: